 Hello Members & Friends.
 My name is Kelly Marie.
-I’ve been a GFCU member since 2005 and began working here, as Marketing Specialist, in October of 2014.
+I’ve been a GFCU member since 2005 and began working here, as Marketing Coordinator, in October of 2014.
 My job involves a lot of community outreach and financial education, as well as more traditional marketing duties.

 Providing financial planning workshops for our members and teaching financial education, in area schools, is very gratifying.
 Teaching children the difference between wants and needs, the importance of saving for what you want, and the good and bad uses of credit, can truly help improve their lives and help them build sound financial futures.

 I’ve lived and worked in Central Maine, since 1989.
 My energetic puppy, my husband and I live in West Gardiner.
 Between us we have two sons and three grandchildren.
 I volunteer with Gardiner Main Street and am committed to helping our community and area businesses grow.

 If there is a topic you’d like covered here, or a type of educational workshop you’d like to see presented at Gardiner FCU, please let me know.
 I am happy to do what I can for you.

 What do you see when you look at these wildflowers, surrounded by snow?
 Do you immediately think, it’s too soon, they’ll freeze to death?
 Or do you see three little fighters making their way through the bitter cold to warm themselves in the sun?
 It’s that age old question, stated in a new way.
 Do… Read more »

 So many people get the winter blues.
 The abundance of darkness, the cold, and snow or ice keep many people feeling trapped in their homes.
 Feelings of isolation and loneliness cause some of us to develop a case of the “Winter Blues”.
 Thanks to the pandemic, many people have felt this way for the entire… Read more »